ibm-cloud-docs/openshift/openshift_clusters_template.md

 The {{site.data.keyword.bpshort}} template helps with the initial creation.
 After creating the cluster, you are in control for continued cluster management actions, such as [updating the cluster](/docs/containers?topic=containers-update), [adding worker nodes](/docs/containers?topic=containers-add_workers), updating any of your VPC network options, and using the security integrations to monitor your cluster.
 {: shortdesc}

+To access your cluter, you must [set up a VPN connection](/docs/openshift?topic=openshift-access_cluster#access_vpn_openshift).
+To read an IBM blog about setting up a VPN connection, see [Setting up a VPN](https://cms.ibm.com/cloud/blog/setting-up-a-vpn-between-ibm-cloud-vpc-and-your-home-office){: external}.

 To fully [remove](/docs/containers?topic=containers-remove) your cluster and the resources created by the secure cluster template, make sure to [destroy your workspace in {{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-workspace-setup#del-workspace).
 Removing the cluster and not removing the workspace in {{site.data.keyword.bpshort}} doesn't remove all the resources this template deploys.